waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Ilex Forest Quest
 - **Objective:** Guide the lost FARFETCH'D back to the Charcoal Man's apprentice at (7, 28).
 - **Status:** Puzzle mechanic discovered!
-Interacting with the Farfetch'd causes it to teleport to a new, predetermined location.
-The puzzle is a sequence of interactions, not herding.
+Interacting with the Farfetch'd from specific tiles causes it to teleport to a new, predetermined location.
+The puzzle is a sequence of interactions.
-- **Current Plan:** Systematically interact with the Farfetch'd from different angles to map its teleportation sequence and guide it towards the apprentice.
 - **Known Sequence:**
   1. Interact from below at (15, 26) -> Teleports to (20, 24).
   2. Interact from the side at (21, 24) -> Vanished (location unknown).